Comfort women: Later archives

 A 2015 study examined archival data which was previously difficult to access, partly due to the China-Japan Joint Communiqué of 1972 in which the Chinese government agreed not to seek any restitution for wartime crimes and incidents.
 New documents discovered in China shed light on facilities inside comfort stations operated within a Japanese army compound, and the conditions of the Korean comfort women.
 Documents were discovered verifying the Japanese Army as the funding agency for purchasing some comfort women.

+Su Zhiliang, a Chinese professor at Shanghai Normal University, examined the Japanese Kwantung Army's records in Manchuria (now Northeast China), which are housed at the Jilin Archives in China.
+The operations of the Japanese Military Police, who were in charge of overseeing the "comfort stations" in various parts of China and Java, were the subject of these records.
+Su concluded that the sources revealed that comfort women stations were ordered, supported, and managed by the Japanese military authorities.

 Documents were found in Shanghai that showed details of how the Japanese Army went about opening comfort stations for Japanese troops in occupied Shanghai.
 Documents included the Tianjin Municipal Archives from the archival files of the Japanese government and the Japanese police during the periods of the occupation in World War II.
 Municipal archives from Shanghai and Nanjing were also examined.
 One conclusion reached was that the relevant archives in Korea are distorted.
-A conclusion of the study was that the Japanese Imperial government, and the colonial government in Korea, tried to avoid recording the illegal mobilization of comfort women.
+A conclusion of the study was that the Japanese Imperial government and the colonial government in Korea tried to avoid recording the illegal mobilization of comfort women.
 It was concluded that they burned most of the records immediately before the surrender; however, the study confirmed that some documents and records survived.